eventually11/Link_to_database/README.md

 The primary output of this project is SQL INSERT statements that are generated and executed to populate a MySQL or SQLite database table with data from a Pandas DataFrame.

+Additionally, the project provides options to output the DataFrame data in different formats:

+    JSON: The DataFrame can be converted to a JSON format for easy integration with other systems.
+    CSV: The DataFrame can be exported to a CSV file, allowing for easy sharing and analysis in spreadsheet tools.

 ## Class
 DataFrameToMySQL